-More recently, Khisti \emph{et al.}~\cite{khisti_secret-key_2012} investigated the situation where there is no helper node, the users communicate over a wiretap channel, and a separate public discussion channel may or may not be available.
-The simultaneous transmission of a secret message along with a key generation scheme using correlated sources was analyzed by Prabhakaran \emph{et al.}~\cite{prabhakaran_secrecy_2012}.
-The authors obtained a simple expression that shows the trade-off between the achievable secrecy rate and the achievable rate of the secret key.
-The corresponding Gaussian channel with correlated Gaussian sources but independent of the channel components was recently studied in~\cite{bunin_gaussian_2016}.
-Closed form expressions for both secret key generation and secret message transmission were derived.
-On the other hand, Salimi \emph{et al.}~\cite{salimi_key_2013} considered simultaneous key generation of two independent users over a multiple access channel with feedback, where each user eavesdrops the other.
+More recently, Khisti \emph{et al.}~\cite{khisti_secret-key_2012} investigate the situation where there is no helper node, the users communicate over a wiretap channel, and a separate public discussion channel may or may not be available.
+The simultaneous transmission of a secret message along with a key generation scheme using correlated sources is analyzed by Prabhakaran \emph{et al.}~\cite{prabhakaran_secrecy_2012}.
+The authors obtain a simple expression that reveals the trade-off between the achievable secrecy rate and the achievable rate of the secret key.
+The corresponding Gaussian channel with correlated Gaussian sources but independent of the channel components is recently studied in~\cite{bunin_gaussian_2016}.
+Closed form expressions for both secret key generation and secret message transmission are derived.
+On the other hand, Salimi \emph{et al.}~\cite{salimi_key_2013} consider simultaneous key generation of two independent users over a multiple access channel with feedback, where each user eavesdrops the other.
 In addition, the receiver can actively send feedback, through a private noiseless (or noisy) link, to increase the size of the shared keys.